Packet handling

 The event of receiving or sending a packet.

-This event allows you to trigger code when a packet is received (Client -> Server
+This event allows you to trigger code when a packet is received (Client -> Server) or sent (Server -> Client).

 The event can be canceled.
 In this case, the packet will not be received or sent (respectively).